nandemonogatari/QuickView-3.0/README.md

   NoTaskbarTitle - Set '1' to hide taskbar button.
   DisableMinimize - Set '1' to disable minimize button on titlebar.
 ```

+**Building and modifying**
+If you wanna build and or edit yourself i've been using the [Delphi IDE](https://www.embarcadero.com/products/delphi/starter).
+Just open the .proj files with that.

 **License**

   [Creative Commons Zero(CC0)](http://creativecommons.org/publicdomain/zero/1.0/)